-As the electric vehicle (EV) market moves from the early adopter phase to the mass market stage, smart and supportive policies can help to accelerate the widespread adoption of EVs at the local and state levels.
-The most effective policies driving adoption of these vehicles today include HOV lane access, vehicle fleet mandates, building codes, EVSE installation at multi-unit dwellings, sales tax exemptions, registration fees and vehicle purchase rebates.
+As the EV market moves from the early adopter to the mass market stage, smart and supportive policies can help to accelerate the widespread adoption of EVs at the local and state levels.

 The AchiEVe: Transition to EVs Policy Toolkit provides examples of states and cities with these effective policies.
 In order to build an electric future today, a template for each of these seven policies is also linked within the document that can be downloaded and modified to fit the precise needs for a particular state or community.
 These templates are based on the current best practice for that particular policy.